 A group of women was visioning the future on November 8, 2014.
 It was the last session of a Red Tent Activation workshop in Mexico City, which I traveled from California to teach.

 Spirits were high, the room was buzzing with excitement.
 We were floating on waves of sisterhood, inspired by each other, and by our inner strength.
 Our cellular memories were awakened.
 We could feel in our blood and bones the memory of sitting with women in Red Tents, Moon Lodges, Moon Huts: places where women went to renew themselves each month when they bled, for millennia.

 Unlike International Women’s Day, our intention wasn’t political or economic, but spiritual.
-I am deeply convinced that both menstruation and menopause are spiritual journeys, and part of my work’s mission is breaking the taboos around women’s life cycles, making menstruation and menopause visible, and reclaiming their true spiritual nature in women’s life around the world.
+I am deeply convinced that both menstruation and menopause are spiritual journeys.
+Part of my work’s mission is breaking the taboos around women’s life cycles.
+This means making menstruation and menopause visible.
+It means reclaiming their true spiritual nature in women’s life around the world.

 Women hid their menstruation and their menopause for too long!
-Having a day to celebrate them is one way of coming out of the Menstrual Closet, echoed by women all over the globe.
-While this celebration is a yearly highlight, the journey of reclaiming menstruation and menopause is a cyclical endeavor women are invited to take on a daily and monthly basis.
+Having a day to celebrate them is but way of coming out of the Menstrual Closet.
+While this celebration is a yearly highlight, the journey of reclaiming menstruation and menopause is a cyclical endeavor.
+Take it on a daily and monthly basis!

 I hope that by the time my daughter is a mother (if she chooses to become one), International Red Tent Day is a house hold celebration, in which generations of women celebrate who they are, and girls growing up can’t imagine a time when the world has ever been without it.